conan-io/docs/ci_tutorial/products_pipeline/distributed_build.rst

 Note a few important points:

 - It is necessary to use the ``--build=missing``, in exactly the same way than in the previous section.
 Failing to provide the intended ``--build`` policy and argument will result in incomplete or erroneous build-orders.
-- The ``--reduce`` eliminates all elements in the result that doesn't have the ``binary: Build`` policy.
+- The ``--reduce`` argument eliminates all elements in the resulting order that don't have the ``binary: Build`` policy.
 This means that the resulting "build-order" cannot be merged with other build order files for aggregating them into a single one, which is important when there are multiple configurations and products.
 - The ``--order-by`` argument allows to define different orders, by "recipe" or by "configuration".
-In this case, we are using the ``--order-by=recipe`` which is intended to parallelize builds per recipe, that means, that all possible different binaries for a given package like ``engine/1.0`` should be built first before any consumer of ``engine/1.0`` can be built.
+In this case, we are using ``--order-by=recipe`` which is intended to parallelize builds per recipe, that means, that all possible different binaries for a given package like ``engine/1.0`` should be built first before any consumer of ``engine/1.0`` can be built.

 The resulting ``game_build_order.json`` looks like: